fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.3.0/Remove-AzureRmDnsRecordSet.md

 ### Example 2: Remove a record set and suppress all confirmation
 ```
 PS C:\> $RecordSet = Get-AzureRmDnsRecordSet -Name "www" -ZoneName "myzone.com" -ResourceGroupName "MyResourceGroup"
-PS C:\> Remove-AzureRmDnsRecordSet -RecordSet $RecordSet -Confirm:$False -Force -Overwrite
+PS C:\> Remove-AzureRmDnsRecordSet -RecordSet $RecordSet -Confirm:$False -Overwrite

 # Alternatively, the record set can be removed as follows.
 In this case,
 # because the record set is specified by name rather than by object, the
 # Overwrite parameter is not applicable.

-PS C:\> Remove-AzureRmDnsRecordSet -Name "www" -ZoneName "myzone.com" -ResourceGroupName "MyResourceGroup" -Confirm:$False -Force
+PS C:\> Remove-AzureRmDnsRecordSet -Name "www" -ZoneName "myzone.com" -ResourceGroupName "MyResourceGroup" -Confirm:$False
 ```

 The first command gets the specified record set.